 Push – This is a tie and the stake is returned to the bettor.
 An example of when this might happen could be if the point spread lands on a whole number – say -7 instead of -7.5 or -6.5 – and the game is decided by exactly seven points.

 Run Line – A point spread of -1.5 or +1.5 in a baseball game.
 This mean you can either bet a team to win by 1.5 or you can get a team with 1.5 runs.

-Sharp – A professional or smart bettor who is well-researched and well-informed.
+Sharp – A term used in the industry to describe someone who is perceived to be well-researched and well-informed.

 Side – The team or entity you are siding with or betting in.

 Spread – This is short form for the term “point spread.”

 Straight Bet – Just a basic bet on one team or side.